Helperbird/website/src/pages/features/highlight-menu.md

 new: false
 header: true
 layout: templates/features_two.liquid
-title: Highlight Menu - Your All-in-One Text Utility Tool
+title:  Highlight Menu - Simplify Your Reading Experience
-description: Elevate your browsing and reading experience with Helperbird's Highlight Menu.
-Access text-to-speech, highlighter, web search, immersive reader, and translation functionalities, all from a single menu when you highlight text.
+description: Make reading easier with Helperbird's Highlight Menu.
+Use tools like text-to-speech, dictionary, web search, immersive reader, highlighter, and translation—all from one simple menu when you highlight text."
 keywords:
   - Highlight Menu
   - Text-to-Speech